voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Optional[String[1]]`

-String.
 Sets the mountpoint the client will mount the exported resource mount on.
-If undef it defaults to the same path as on the server
+If undef it defaults to the same path as on the server.

 Default value: `undef`